Overblade/overblade-cpp-guide/basic-concepts/operators.md

 ## What are operators?

 Operators (like the name already implies) *operate* on variables/data.
 They take values (operands) and calculate something based on those values.
-We can subdivide operators into two groups: Unary and binary operators.

-## Binary operators
+## Binary arithmetic operators

-Binary operators take two operands and return a result.
+Binary arithmetic operators take two operands, perform some arithmetic on them and return a result.
 The probably most famous ones are the *addition and subtraction operators*.
 Let's take a look at some examples:

 ```cpp